IBM/detect-secrets-stream/docs/ghe-site-admin-faq.md

 ### Process for increasing pool

-- Acquire more GHE API tokens using the GHE admin service account
+- Acquire more GHE personal access tokens using the service account
-- Add the tokens to the GHE production secrets
+- Add the personal access token to the DSS secrets

 ## How do I review PRs in the detect secrets stream configuration repository?